raspberrypilearning/comic-character/en/step_3.md

 An event handler is a function that gets executed in response to a specific event e.g when the user clicks this `<button>` element.

 **Test:** Click the **Run** button to see the changes you have made.
-+ You will see a button with the label "Submit" below your origin story text area.
++ You will see a button with the title "Create" below your origin story text area.

 --- /task ---